Hana Andronikova

 Hana Andronikova (9 September 1967 – 20 December 2011) was a Czech writer.

 Andronikova was born in Zlín.
 After attending high school in Zlín, she studied English and Czech at the Faculty of Arts of the Charles University in Prague.
-Both her novels, Zvuk slunečních hodin and Nebe nemá dno, were awarded the Magnesia Litera book award in 2002 and 2011 (different categories).
+Both her novels – Zvuk slunečních hodin ("The Sound of the Sundial") and Nebe nemá dno ("Heaven Has No Ground") – were awarded the Magnesia Litera book award in 2002 and 2011 (in different categories).
 She also wrote short stories and dramas.
-She died of cancer.
+Andronikova was diagnosed with breast cancer in 2007.
+She chronicled her personal battle with the disease in her autobiographical novel, Nebe nemá dno.
+She died of cancer in December 2011, aged 44.